Actify

 Day 1

-List every team building activity, social event, or informal gathering your team does.
-For each one, answer: 'Could a remote employee participate equally?'
-If the answer is no, flag it.
-Most hybrid teams discover that 80%+ of their bonding happens in-office — hallway chats, after-work drinks, lunch groups — and remote employees are silently excluded from all of it.
+List every activity, social event, or informal gathering your team does.
+For each: 'Could a remote employee participate equally?'
+If no, flag it.
+Most hybrid teams discover 80%+ of their bonding is in-office only — hallway chats, after-work drinks, lunch groups — and remote people are silently excluded from all of it.
 This audit makes the invisible gap visible.

 Audit spreadsheet template